 Creating a company culture that attracts permanent employees is critical for employers in 2025

-Today’s Shelbyville Addison Times featured significant events of “notable Black citizens of Shelbyville”, detailing 15 individuals’ stories including, “Doris B. Henry was the first Black R.N. hired at W.S.
+The Addison Times featured significant events of “notable Black citizens of Shelbyville”, detailing 15 individuals’ stories including, “Doris B. Henry was the first Black R.N. hired at W.S.
 Major Hospital.
 She was employee of the year in 1984.”

 The Personnel Director at W.S.
 Major Hospital in 1984 was my father, Richard “Dick” Fero.
-When I emailed the editor of the Addison Times about this, he replied with, “ I know you hear this all the time, but your dad was such an amazing person.
+When I emailed the editor of The Addison Times about this, he replied with, “ I know you hear this all the time, but your dad was such an amazing person.
 The old saying "They don't make them like that anymore" applied to him.
 Understated, intelligent, and thoughtful.”
 Later, he was elected to multiple terms on City Council and passed away in 2020.
 It’s always great to hear appreciation for my dad.

 What he did in 1984 at the hospital was to publicly recognize an individual who was a competent, high performer, and worthy of peer recognition as Employee of the Year.
 Knowing my dad, I am sure that he respected Doris beyond her skills on the job - her values.
 He knew that highlighting Doris would celebrate an employee others should emulate.

-It was good for business too for the Personnel Director too.
+It was good for business for the Personnel Director too.
 Highlighting Doris signaled to other employees that their efforts were considered and recognized as well.
 It also sent a message to the Shelbyville community and future employee recruits that W.S.
 Major Hospital valued its employees - especially those like Doris.

 Companies today have this same opportunity.
-In the post-pandemic world where employers struggle to attract new employees, get current employees to arrive on-time, keep them, and get them to want to work on-site, creating a work environment where employees want to show up is critical.
+In the post-pandemic world where employers struggle to attract new employees, get current employees to arrive on-time, keep them, and get them to want to work on-site … creating a work environment where employees want to show up is critical.

 According to Harvard Business Review (HBR), "creating a company culture" primarily starts with clearly defining and consistently upholding a set of core values, often guided by a strong vision or mission statement, which acts as the foundation for how employees should behave and interact within the organization; essentially, a great culture is built on purpose and shared values that are actively practiced at all levels of the company.